Big Pigeon in Southwest Iowa

 • entered service 23 Aug 1943 at Des Moines with Ottumwa, Wapello Co. listed as permanent address; buried Ottumwa Cem.

-• Minesweeper USS Valor (AMc-108) Executive Officer, assigned to Eastern Sea Frontier, Newport, RI; d.
-29 Jun 1944 at southern reaches of the Cape Cod Canal; Valor struck by destroyer escort USS Richard W. Suesens; nine died from crew of 18.
+• Executive Officer of minesweeper USS Valor (AMc-108), assigned to Eastern Sea Frontier, Newport, RI; d.
+29 Jun 1944 at southern reaches of the Cape Cod Canal; Valor struck by destroyer escort USS Richard W. Suesens (DE-342); nine died from crew of 18.

 ∎ ⇞Return to Roster Records Central⇞ ↑Back to Top↑